Just 10 metres from Laton lies another waterfall which is 65 meters high. It is wider than Laton with a larger flow of water.

 The Laton Waterfall originates from the fabulous Kootah-Koomeh village.
 It is a five-hour hike to get there.

 On the path to the waterfall one can see forest hills and the river which is the origin of Laton.
-The end part of the path which leads to the Laton Waterfall, especially the spot between the two waterfalls, is studded with dangerous precipices.
+The end part of the path, especially the spot between the two waterfalls, is studded with dangerous precipices.